nucleus-js/design/api/nucleus.md

 Iterate through environment variables.

-## JS Runtime
+## Runtime

-These give access to the JS runtime.
+These give access to the JavaScript runtime.

 ### nucleus.engine